- Author Existence Failure:

 - Screwed by the Lawyers: The "Pick-Up Song" round was excluded from any of the CD releases due to the cost of licensing the recordings for a long time.
 It finally appeared for the first time on the second Live release, and has since made its way into some of the compilation releases.

-- Throw It In!: Humph would occasionally misread something, and the improvisation by the panellists in response to this would usually be thrown in.
+- Humph would occasionally misread something, and the improvisation by the panellists in response to this would usually be thrown in.

 - In another episode, Jack misread "Tobacconist's Film Club" as "Tobogganist's Film Club", before Graeme pointed out his mistake.
 The round turned into a mix of smoking puns and winter sports puns.

-- What Could Have Been: Due to Humph's unfortunate death, the regular trio of Graham, Barry and Tim were unsure if they wanted to continue, as were the producers.
-They eventually agreed to return for a series of guest hosts, then signed on again when Jack Dee was chosen as host.
+- What Could Have Been: Due to Humph's unfortunate death, the regular trio of Graeme, Barry and Tim were unsure if they wanted to continue, as were the producers.
+They eventually agreed to return for a series of guest hosts, then signed on again when Jack Dee was chosen as host over Stephen Fry and Rob Brydon.